wanted2/caineng.in/www/_posts/2021-06-17-crystal-ball-monte-carlo-risk-analysis.md

 Now let us assume that the expenditures in this example are fixed by contract with an outside vendor.
-Thus, there is no uncertainty about the outflows, but there are, of course, uncertainties about the inflows.
+Thus, there is no uncertainty about the outflows, but there are, uncertainties about the inflows.
 Assume that the estimated inflows are as shown in the below table and include a most likely estimate, a minimum (pessimistic) estimate, and a maximum (optimistic) estimate.
 Both the beta and the triangular statistical distributions are well suited for modeling variables with these three parameters, but fitting a beta distribution is complicated and not particularly intuitive.
 Therefore, we will assume that the triangular distribution will give us a reasonably good fit for the inflow variables.